-UAE-based real estate developer Majid Al Futtaim Properties (MAF), a real estate developer based in UAE, is developing the Mall of Oman with an estimated investment of $467.5m.
+UAE-based real estate developer Majid Al Futtaim Properties (MAF) built the Mall of Oman in Muscat with an investment of approximately $467.5m.

-Construction of the mall began in 2014 and is expected to be completed in 2021.
+Construction of the mall began in 2014 and the mall was opened to the public in September 2021.

-The Mall of Oman will feature 350 stores across a gross leasable area of 145,000m².
-Located at the new Madinat Al Irfan central business hub being developed by Oman near Muscat International Airport, it is set to be the biggest shopping and entertainment complex in the Sultanate of Oman.
+The Mall of Oman features 350 stores, including 55 dining options from restaurants to cafes across a gross leasable area of 145,000m².
+Located at the new Madinat Al Irfan central business hub being developed by Oman near Muscat International Airport, it is the biggest shopping and entertainment complex in the Sultanate of Oman.

-The Mall of Oman is being developed as part of Oman’s Vision 2040, which aims to encourage economic diversification by raising the living standards of the residents of Muscat.
+The Mall of Oman was developed as part of Oman’s Vision 2040, which aims to encourage economic diversification by raising the living standards of the residents of Muscat.

-In August 2019, Majid Al Futtaim completed the construction of flyovers and roads connecting the complex to interchange six of the Muscat Expressway.
-Other major works completed include the Muscat Electricity Distribution Company (MEDC)’s primary substation.n.
+In August 2019, MAF completed the construction of flyovers and roads connecting the complex to Interchange 6 of the Muscat Expressway.

-The primary substation will energise the nine distribution substations across the complex, allowing the completion of the central cooling plant and the passage of wild air through the complex during the construction phase.
+The Muscat Electricity Distribution Company’s (MEDC) primary substation energised the nine distribution substations across the complex, allowing the completion of the central cooling plant and the passage of wild air through the complex during the construction phase.

-Extensive road upgrade works have been undertaken on interchange six to allow access to the complex.
+Extensive road upgrade works were undertaken on Interchange 6 to allow access to the complex.
 Four new bridges and an underpass were also constructed, in addition to extensive retaining walls and utility divisions.
-The new access roads will lead directly to the dedicated parking bays at the Mall of Oman.
+The new access roads lead directly to the dedicated parking bays of the Mall of Oman.

 More than 1km of 12m-tall retaining walls were constructed and road directional signage was installed.

-Black & White (B&W) has been contracted to provide MEP load analysis, schematic design, and practical retail solutions to the complex.
-B&W is also designing the information and communications technology (ICT), background music (BGM) and security systems for the project.
+Black & White Engineering (B&W) was contracted to provide MEP load analysis, schematic design, and practical retail solutions to the complex.
+B&W designed the information and communications technology (ICT), background music (BGM) and security systems for the project.

-Tekla is the supplier of Tekla BIMSight and IFC models while the Arabian International Company for Steel Structures (AIC) is responsible for supplying 8,200t of steel.
+Tekla was the supplier of Tekla BIMSight and IFC models, while the Arabian International Company for Steel Structures (AIC) was responsible for supplying 8,200t of steel.

-A preliminary enabling works contract, as part of the construction phase, was awarded to Sarooj Construction and includes the construction of road infrastructure and major earthworks, as well as utility diversions.
+A preliminary enabling works contract, as part of phase one of the project, was awarded to Sarooj Construction.
+The contractual scope included the construction of road infrastructure and major earthworks, as well as utility diversions.